Women and girls in the Philippines are in need of your support.

 The peace dialogue

-While the dialogue itself took place within a day, most participants spent one day traveling to the venue, and another day traveling back home.
+While the dialogue itself took place within a day, most participants spent one day traveling to the venue and another day returning home.
 For some, because they lived in such remote, “last mile” areas, the journey to the venue involved two days of walking barefoot.
-Yet, for something that had been out of reach for two decades and for which they spent years preparing, it seemed a reasonable price to pay for a chance at peace.
+Yet, for something that had been out of reach for two decades and for which they spent years preparing, it seemed a reasonable price to pay.

 The group that remained in the original settlement in the lowlands spoke of their community’s milestones, including having two college graduates who are now teachers, and said they hoped these could serve as an inspiration to others and a testament to what the Talaandig can achieve given the opportunity.